-Questions entertained by Israeli policy makers about the authenticity of their Jewishness led to long periods of waiting and uncertainty, a situation that has not changed significantly from 1991 to the present day.
-Between 1991 and 2018, around 48,000 ZBI were eventually granted the right to migrate to Israel.
-Their lives in Israel began with another prolonged stay in absorption centers, and only after about two years did they move into permanent dwellings.
-Others ZBI, however, are still waiting to be granted the right to migrate to Israel; some have been waiting for more than 20 years.
+Israeli policy-makers questioned the authenticity of their Jewishness, leading to long periods of waiting and uncertainty, a situation that continues to this day.
+Between 1991 and 2018, approximately 48,000 ZBI were eventually granted the right to migrate to Israel, where their lives began with another prolonged stay of about two years in absorption centres, after which they moved into permanent dwellings.
+Other ZBI, however, are still waiting to be granted the right to migrate to Israel, some for as many as 20 years.

-Yet, the Israeli establishment, and Israeli society in general, have held ambivalent and complicated positions regarding the ZBI, evident from the very first discussions of their case at the Rubinstein Commission hearings: Some argued the ZBI were motivated to make Aliyah for purely economic reasons.
-Israel’s ambassador to Ethiopia in 1995, for example, described them as “residents of destitute Ethiopia in search of a better place in the wider world.”
-Others, including members of Israel’s Ethiopian community, labeled them “gentiles” [non-Jews] One activist, for. example, complained, “the state is bringing in gentiles of our color, from the same country we came from” (Brendstain 2008).
-At the same time, these same ZBI were also described as “Jews who go lost on the way,” or “full-fledged Jews" (State Comptroller 2008).
-These conflicting views, expressed across decades of government debates and resolutions, also resonate in the daily life of the ZBI, in the way they view themselves, and in they way they are viewed by those around them.
+The Israeli establishment and society have been ambivalent about the ZBI, evident from the first discussions of their case at the Rubinstein Commission hearings.
+Some argued they were motivated to make Aliyah for purely economic reasons.
+Israel’s ambassador to Ethiopia in 1995, for example, described them as “residents of destitute Ethiopia in search of a better place in the wider world”.
+Members of Israel’s Ethiopian community labelled them “gentiles” [non-Jews].
+One activist complained that “the state is bringing in gentiles of our color, from the same country we came from” (Brendstain 2008).
+At the same time, these same ZBI were also described as “Jews who got lost on the way” or “full-fledged Jews" (State Comptroller 2008).
+These conflicting views, expressed across decades of government debates and resolutions, also resonate in the daily lives of the ZBI, in the way they view themselves and in the way they are viewed by those around them.

-Israel is not the only country where immigration and citizenship laws limit migration based on ethnicity or various other categories, but it is one of the few where the distinctions are ethno-religious.
-The intricacies of the law are beyond the scope of this paper, but it should be noted that a major complication to the right to migrate to Israel was posed by the mass migration to Israel from the former Confederation of Independent States (CIS) – the former Soviet Union – that began in the early 1990s: some of the beneficiaries in this wave did not have migration rights under the Law of Return.
-These difficulties continued with the the ZBI of Ethiopia.
-Each of these groups posed unique challenges to the existing laws governing migration to Israel, by highlighting the tension between the reigning Halachic Judaism enshrined in Israeli state laws, and alternative streams and perceptions of being Jewish.
-Different solutions that were not necessarily consistent with one another were found for each case (Harel 2015; Kemp and Reichman 2003; Yaron 2015), and challenged the definition of the State of Israel as exclusively a state of Jewish migration (Kemp 2008).
-It is this clash between immigration regimes that created the unique classification and labeling of the ZBI.
+Israel is not the only country where immigration and citizenship laws limit migration based on ethnicity or other categories, but it is one of the few where the distinctions are ethno-religious.
+The intricacies of the law are beyond the scope of this paper.
+It should be noted, however, that a major complication to the right to migrate to Israel was the mass migration of people from the former Confederation of Independent States (CIS)—the former Soviet Union—that began in the early 1990s, some of whom did not have migration rights under the Law of Return.
+These difficulties continued with the ZBI of Ethiopia.
+Each of these groups posed unique challenges to the existing laws governing migration to Israel, highlighting the tension between the reigning Halachic Judaism enshrined in Israeli state laws and alternative perceptions of being Jewish.
+Different solutions that were not necessarily consistent with one another were found for each case (Harel 2015; Kemp and Reichman 2003; Yaron 2015) and challenged the definition of the State of Israel as one exclusively of Jewish migration (Kemp 2008).
+It is this clash between immigration regimes that created the unique classification and labelling of the ZBI.

-The politics of labeling
+The politics of labelling